Search

 One of the most important applications for object detection is in the field of healthcare.
 In particular, hospitals and clinics use it to detect and track medical equipment, supplies, and patients.
 This helps to keep track of everything that is going on in the hospital (patient movement), allows for more efficient inventory management, and improves patient safety.
 Also, physicians use object detection algorithms to support the diagnosis of conditions with medical imaging, such as X-rays and MRI scans.

-Getting Started
+Getting Started with YOLOv7 Detection

-At viso.ai, we power the enterprise no-code computer vision platform Viso Suite.
-The end-to-end solution allows to build, deploy, and scale real-time computer vision applications at the Edge.
+At viso.ai, we power the enterprise computer vision platform Viso Suite.
+The end-to-end solution allows enterprises to build, deploy, and scale real-time computer vision applications at the Edge.
 Viso Suite fully integrates the new YOLOv7 model and allows for the training of YOLOv7 models with pre-built notebooks, management of model versions, and use in powerful vision pipelines.

 Get in touch with us and request a personal demo.